dreemrworld/private-html-editor/README.md

 I have been vocal about the power of cloudflare workers as a fullstack backend with a thin layer of html, css and js frontend.
 Proof is in the pudding.

 **📍 Live**
-Link to the live version: https://chatgoat.dreemrworld.workers.dev
+Link to the live version: html-online-viewer.dreemrworld.workers.dev or html.goat.africa

 **💾 Installation**